 Personal information relates to living individuals.
 We need to handle personal information so that we can carry out our policing duties and support functions.
-We know how important it is to protect people’s privacy and to comply with the Data Protection Act.
+We know how important it is to protect people’s privacy and to comply with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018.
 This is how we look after personal information.

 When we collect personal information, we will:

 - let you know why we need it, where it is not obvious;

 - only ask for what we need, and not collect excessive or irrelevant information;